 - It focuses on past data which might not be significant to current or future scenarios.

-A Pareto Chart consists of vertical bars and a line graph.
-The bars represent the individual values of the problem in descending order from left to right; the line shows the cumulative sum.
+A Pareto chart is a useful tool in quality management and one of the important elements of the seven basic quality tools.
 This chart helps project managers find the minor causes that are affecting the project significantly.
-It helps prioritize tasks and activities.
-Being a variant of a bar chart, it is simple to draw, use, and communicate problems to stakeholders.
+It helps project managers prioritize the work of minority causes that affect the project objective most.
+Being a bar chart variant, it is simple to draw, use, and communicate problems to stakeholders.

 How is the Pareto Chart useful in your project?
 Please share your experiences in the comments section.